Build Your Own BPQ32 Packet Node

 Getting Started

-2. Install Dependencies: Ensure you have Wine (for BPQ32), basic networking tools, and access to your serial ports.
+- Install Dependencies: Wine (for BPQ32), networking tools, and serial access.

-4. Configure Your INI File: Define your ports, callsign, routing logic, and mailbox settings.
-Keep it modular and readable.
+- Configure Your INI File: Define ports, callsign, routing, and mailbox settings.

-5. Connect Your Modem: Attach your NinoTNC or other TNC via USB or serial.
-Confirm port access and baud rate.
+- Connect Your Modem: Attach your NinoTNC or other TNC via USB or serial.

-6. Test Your Node: Use local loopback and Telnet to verify routing, mailbox access, and port activity.
+- Test Your Node: Use loopback and Telnet to verify routing and mailbox access.

-7. Join the Network: Link to Winlink RMS or other nodes.
-Share your path and callsign with trusted peers.
+- Join the Network: Link to Winlink RMS or other nodes.

 Support & Resources